irisbaron/loopback-demo-zos/README.md

 For our example, we use the local in-memory datasource.
 We chose this option for simplicity, eliminating the need to control and manage a real data store.
 The in-memory datasource is built in to LoopBack and suitable for development and testing.
 LoopBack also provides several custom connectors for realistic back-end data store, such as DB2.
 Once under production you would choose the datasource that properly fit your setup.

-The tool updates the applications OpenAPI (Swagger 2.0) definition file and the server/datasources.json file with settings for the new datasource.
-Here is the resulting declaration of the customerRecords:
+The tool updates the applications OpenAPI (Swagger 2.0) definition file and the `server/datasources.json` file with settings for the new datasource.
+Here is the resulting declaration of the customerRecords in `datasources.json`:

 ```javascript
 {